 GM: That’s true.
 The four C’s is not…you know…Because of lab-grown diamonds the four C’s is not really all what you need to know.

-CE: And just to recap what the four C’s are…
+CE: And just to recap what the four C’s of diamonds are…

 GM: Color, clarity, cut and carat.

 GM: Yeap.
 So that’s obviously very common knowledge, but really, because some of these lab-grown diamond sellers are kind of blurring those lines between what it’s natural and what is lab-grown, the consumer needs to know ask the question.
 They need to know, is this natural?
 They need to ask, “Is this natural?” or “Is this lab-grown?”
 But also, something the consumer needs to know is that lab-grown diamonds are not an eco-friendly alternative.
 So, this is also a common misconception.